 When he examined me directly, I told him my urinary symptoms had worsened and he told me my PSA (prostate specific antigen) count was up to 8.23.
 Apparently, prostatitis had not been the sole culprit for the higher reading the previous year.
 He thought I needed another ultrasound.
 He also thought it was time to try some medication.
 He talked about Hytrin, an "alpha-blocker" developed to control mild high blood pressure but known to be useful in relaxing the bladder and urethra sufficiently to relieve some of the symptoms of BPH (benign prostate hyperplasia).
 It wouldn't affect the size of my prostate, but it might moderate my discomfort.
 The other choice was Proscar, a highly touted drug developed by Merck and designed actually to shrink the prostate.
 The main and relatively uncommon side effect documented so far is diminution of libido, or sex drive.

 I knew about Proscar.
 Merck has long been a favorite stock of mine and I had raised my holdings a bit when the new drug was introduced.
 Unfortunately, I held on a bit too long after President Clinton began attacking the pharmaceutical companies, but I had read a good bit about the drug and had decided that loss of libido was, at this point, too great a price to pay for a smaller prostate, especially since the drug has proved effective in only about half the men who take it.
 I agreed to give Hytrin a try.
 The main possible side effects were drowsiness or dizziness, particularly in people with low blood pressure.
-Since my usual pressure is around 115 over 70 (normal, as most people know, is 120 over 80), he suggested I build up my tolerance slowly and take the drug just before going to bed, to minimize any dizziness or drowsiness.
+Since my usual pressure is around 115 over 70 (normal, as most people know, is less than120 over 80), he suggested I build up my tolerance slowly and take the drug just before going to bed, to minimize any dizziness or drowsiness.
 Finally, he asked me to come back for another PSA test in two or three weeks, since considerable fluctuation is possible, and to plan on yet another visit in 60 days, to see if the Hytrin was having any effect.

 As I had fully expected, the ultrasound showed nothing irregular.
 My insurance company and I were out $280, and I was still as healthy as ever, except for my engorged gland.
 Even better, the Hytrin seemed to be working.
 It was hard to be certain, but the calls of nature, while still fairly frequent, did seem somewhat less demanding.
 A couple of times, I slept through the night without having to go to the bathroom even once.